-The NSA monitors every communication, and the Department of Homeland Security commissioned a database to track all journalists and media influencers who mention the DHS.
+The NSA monitors every communication.
 Customs and Border Protection performs unconstitutional searches at the border, whether you are an American or foreign.

 And of course, you can’t go out in public without running the risk of being harassed by local, state, and federal police.
-You don’t have the right to travel without justifying every action to a police officer, while they often get off scot-free for murder.
+You don’t have the right to travel without justifying every action to a police officer.

 The state has certainly dabbled in factory ownership, like the GM bailout.
 They control utilities like water and power.
 And they have certainly subsidized their fair share of business from oil and solar panels to sugar and corn.